- Public Works

 Many of the services that touch our residents everyday lives are managed under the Public Works and Parks Department umbrella.
 The department has 47 full-time and part-time employees and about 6 contracted laborer positions to assist with seasonal operations.
 All services and programs are provided utilizing an operational budget of about $10 million.

-Traditional city services such as snow and ice removal, street lighting, street maintenance, sanitation, recycling, construction management, engineering services, fleet maintenance, storm damage cleanup, public tree maintenance, are provided under the auspices of the Public Works Department.
+Traditional city services such as snow and ice removal, street lighting, street maintenance, sanitation, recycling, construction management, and engineering services, are provided under the auspices of the Public Works Department.
 In addition to these traditional services, the City operates one of the state's oldest running recycling programs.

 The administrative & engineering office is located on the 3rd floor of City Hall at 6801 Delmar Boulevard.
 Sinan Alpaslan heads the department as Director of Public Works and Parks.
 This division is responsible for overseeing the day to day operations and staff.
 Staff provides right-of-way management services associated with the planning, design, construction and control of public streets, sidewalks, and bridges within the City, administration of the recycling programs, the Sanitary Sewer Lateral Repair Program, inspections of all public properties and general support of other City departments as related to these functions.
 The division is also responsible for all capital improvement programs.
 Please contact Sinan Alpaslan, Director and City Engineer 314-505-8560.
 Normal office hours are Monday through Friday from 8:00 a.m. until 5:00 p.m.
 For more information, please contact 314-505-8560.